bezaspace/spt/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Environment variables

+This project uses Firebase Admin on the server for auth and Firestore.
+Create a local `.env.local` (or set envs in your hosting platform) and provide the following values.
+See `.env.example` for a template.

+- FIREBASE_PROJECT_ID
+- FIREBASE_CLIENT_EMAIL
+- FIREBASE_PRIVATE_KEY (paste the private key replacing newlines with `\n`)

+There are also some InstantDB-related env variables used by the API routes:

+- NEXT_PUBLIC_INSTANTDB_APP_ID
+- INSTANTDB_APP_ID
+- INSTANTDB_ADMIN_TOKEN